Sasabmeg/FOnline-Reloaded-Season2/README.md

 Install notes:

-faction.zip - has been extracted to data folder, you can delete it or zip contents back to it. fallout.dat - placeholder file only, copy it from original fallout or other fonline servers.
+faction.zip - has been extracted to data folder, you can delete it or zip contents back to it.<br>
+fallout.dat - placeholder file only, copy it from original fallout or other fonline servers.